Speed-Type/Pekomon/README.txt

                      '

+DISCLAIMER: I do not own the rights to Pokemon.
+All rights belong to the original owner(s).
+No copyright infringement is intended.

 A knockoff, legally distinct Pokemon battle sim made by Ian Jang for AP Computer Science A (Final Project), 2025 Last updated April 11, 2025